 EVERYTHING is a story idea

 Y’all writers know what I’m talking about.
-That little piece of dialogue you overheard while someone was talking on the phone, a vacation site, a line from a movie, even tiny plot points from existing movies (like the fact that King Artaxerxes’ guards wanted to kill him).
+That little piece of dialogue you overheard while someone was talking on the phone, a vacation site, a line from a movie, even tiny plot points from existing stories (like the fact that King Artaxerxes’ guards wanted to kill him).

 Nothing that’s even of mild interest slips your notice, and you’re constantly cramming new ideas into notebooks and journals.